The Last Right (2019), Michiel Huisman, Entertainment One UK

 The Red Sea Diving Resort, the historical thriller starring Chris Evans, Michiel Huisman, Alessandro Nivola, Hayley Bennett and Alona Tal is more than two hours long, but it didn’t quite feel that way for me.

-I enjoyed Raff’s film because it’s well acted, well paced and features a fair amount of nail-biting moments.
-The entire film is based on the perspective of the main agent, Ari Levinson (Evans).
-As such we unfortunately don’t really get to know much about the film’s Ethiopian characters.
+I enjoyed Raff’s film because it’s well-acted, well-paced and features a fair amount of nail-biting moments.
+The entire movie is based on the perspective of the main agent, Ari Levinson (Evans).
+As such, we unfortunately don’t get to know much about the film’s Ethiopian characters.
 We don’t get to know much about Ari and his team of agents either.
-This would have been far more noticeable and / or problematic for me, had it not been for Ari and fellow agent Sammy’s (Nivola) friendship.
-Though still very lightly drawn, it is partly through their relationship that we get to learn a little (still definitely only a little) more about two key people behind the mission.
+This would have been far more noticeable and or problematic for me, had it not been for Ari and fellow agent Sammy’s (Nivola) friendship.
+Though still very lightly drawn, it is partly through their relationship that we get to learn a little more about two key people behind the mission.

-The Red Sea Diving Resort absolutely kept me entertained but because of the focus on keeping the missions interesting rather than clearly painting the characters, I was left with many questions; some of which – and more have been answered by this article… ‘The Real Heroes Of the red Sea Diving Resort Rescue.’
+The Red Sea Diving Resort absolutely kept me entertained, but because of the focus on keeping the missions interesting rather than giving us clearly painted characters, I was left with many questions.
+Luckily, some of those questions have been answered by this article… ‘The Real Heroes of the Red Sea Diving Resort Rescue.’

-Chris Evans, Michiel Huisman, Hayley Bennett, and Alona Tal star in writer / director Gideon Raff’s historical thrilller, The Red Sea Diving Resort.
+Chris Evans, Michiel Huisman, Hayley Bennett, and Alona Tal star in writer/director Gideon Raff’s historical thriller, The Red Sea Diving Resort.

 I simply want to know how this story ends and to learn about the agents involved.
-People doing admirable things that are far from my own reality.
+I’m ready to see people doing admirable things in situations that are far from my own reality.

 Alessandro Nivola, Greg Kinnear, Michael Kenneth Williams, Ben Kingsley, Chris Chalk, Alex Hassell and Schelaine Bennett also star.